Maybe the most my life has ever changed over the course of one month.

 Happy New Year

-First adventures in a new medium.
+First adventures in ink.

 —